 Aetna's goal is to always provide a prompt response to the requests submitted and we need your help.
-As a reminder, an expedited request indicates that applying the standard time frame for making determinations could seriously jeopardize the life or health of the member or the member's ability to regain maximum function.
+As a reminder, an expedited request indicates that applying the standard time frame for making determinations

 Submission of all necessary information helps get our members what they need, while in your care.
 Please see the provider portal for the necessary Prior Auth forms.
 It is vital that all lines are filled out in their entirety, including CPT codes, diagnosis codes, and your National Provider Identification (NPI).
 If not, the case could pend for lack of clinical information.
 The primary reason for denials is lack of clinical information received.
 Please ensure that you are prepared with appropriate clinical during your submission.
 Please reach out if you are not sure what needs sent or watch for a fax back from us telling you what will help process your case.